readium/architecture/proposals/004-publication-helpers-services.md

 * This proposal requires the `Publication` shared models to be immutable to work properly.
 Otherwise, we might end up with invalid lazy-cached values.
 While this is a limitation, having immutable models is generally considered safer.
 * The publication helpers are added directly on the shared model types, which means that they are always available.
 This is convenient, but also means that we can have a `Publication` with irrelevant helpers.
 For example, `Properties.price` is always accessible, but only makes sense for an OPDS publication.
-* The caching feature is exposed publicly in `Publication`, which means that reading apps could store arbitrary values in the `Publication` cache.
-While this could be abused, this could also be seen as a useful feature to have.

 ## Future Possibilities